 For more details about the degree requirements and curriculum for the Hospitality Management, B.S., please visit the academic bulletin.

-Every hospitality management major graduates with at least two career-related work experiences, or internships, on their resume.
-The first experience can be any job in the industry of your major and is typically completed during sophomore year.
-The second experience — generally completed during junior or senior year — involves taking on more responsibility in a managerial or supervisory position where student's gain leadership experience.
+Every hospitality management major graduates with career-related work experiences, or internships, on their resume.
+This experience can be any job in the industry and can include responsibility in a managerial or supervisory position where student's gain leadership experience.
 The college provides dedicated internship directors, experienced faculty and corporate engagement resources to help students get the most out of opportunities to work with companies like Marriott, Hyatt, Hilton, Disney, and the PGA.
+Learn more about career-related internships here.

 Experiential learning enriches education and creates valuable opportunities to discover new passions and build relationships.
 Students gain hands-on experience working PGA Tournaments, planning and implementing real weddings and going behind the scenes at some of the world’s best hotels, restaurants and amusement parks.